Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Implementation details and numerical experiments

-In this subsection, we provide detailed information regarding the offline training and performance assessment of the quantile forecaster employed by the generalized newsvendor policies in Section \ref{sec: real-data-benchmarks}.
+In this subsection, we provide detailed information on the offline training and performance evaluation of the quantile forecaster used in the generalized newsvendor policies defined in Appendix~\ref{appendix:generalized-newsvendor} and evaluated in Section~\ref{sec:vanilla-hdpo-realistic}.
 The quantile forecaster is designed to estimate the distribution of the sum of $m$ demand terms (considering various values of $m$ simultaneously), given the sequence of the previous $s_1 \in \mathbb{N}$ demands and the number of days until the next occurrence of Christmas, denoted as $d_{\textup{Christmas}} \in \mathbb{N}$.
 Specifically, given a tuple ($\xi_1, \ldots, \xi_{s_1}, d_{\textup{Christmas}}$), the quantile forecaster predicts the value of the $\tau$-quantile of the sum of the next $m$ demands concurrently for each $\tau$ and $m$ within specified sets $\mathcal{Q}$ and $\mathcal{M}$, respectively.
 This is, for one input tuple, it produces $|\mathcal{Q}| |\mathcal{M}|$ terms.

 We consider a dataset comprising $N$ pairs in the form of $(x_i, y_i)$, where $x_i \in \R^{s_1 + 1}$ represents a feature vector, and $y_i \in \R^{|\mathcal{M}|}$ is a target vector.
 Given the prediction $\hat{y}_i \in \R^{|\mathcal{Q}| |\mathcal{M}|}$ for feature vector $x_i$, we define the multi-horizon loss for the $\tau$-quantile as